 Make the Road New York serves and engages poor and working class communities of color who face shared hardships and injustices.
 Our 15,000+ members come from over 25 different countries.

-MRNY has centers in Bushwick, Brooklyn; Jackson Heights, Queens; Port Richmond, Staten Island; and Brentwood, Long Island, and our membership also draws from the surrounding neighborhoods of Bedford-Stuyvesant, East New York, Ridgewood, Woodside, Elmhurst, Corona, Central Islip, and Patchogue.
-Our advocacy and litigation work affect millions of other low-income and immigrant New Yorkers on the citywide level and increasingly at the state level.
+MRNY has centers in Bushwick, Brooklyn; Jackson Heights, Queens; Port Richmond, Staten Island; and Brentwood, Long Island, and our membership draws from surrounding communities throughout the five boroughs and Nassau and Suffolk counties, as well as communities newly impacted by Hurricane Sandy.
+Our advocacy and litigation work affect millions of these New Yorkers at the citywide and county levels, and increasingly at the state level.

 The more than 100,000 residents of Bushwick are among the poorest in the city.
-The average per capita income is $11,871 ? less than half the city average.
+The average per capita income is $11,871óless than half the city average.
 Fifty-six percent of Bushwick households earn less than $39,000 and 33% earn less than $18,000.
 Bushwick is also an immigrant neighborhood: over 35% of households are made up of foreign-born immigrants, three quarters of whom are from Latin America.
 A significant portion of residents are undocumented.
 According to the Furman Center at New York University, only 13% of Bushwick residents have attained a Bachelor's degree or higher level of education, while 41% never graduated from high school.

 Over 86% of Bushwick residents are renters and nearly a quarter of Bushwick households spend more than 50% of their income on rent.
 As gentrification spreads east from Williamsburg, MRNY members report an upsurge in harassment by landlords, neglect of the housing stock, demands for illegal rent increases, and fraudulent eviction proceedings to force tenants from their rent-stabilized apartments.
 Bushwick's rate of serious housing code violations is the single highest in the city.